 The Nutella buttercream inspired the toasted hazelnuts in the cake.
 I roasted and then ground them up so they echo the flavor of the Nutella and add a nice texture to the cake.

-This is the kind of recipe that doesn’t require a lot of introduction, I mean, how bad could banana cake with Nutella frosting be?
+This is the kind of recipe that doesn’t require a lot of introduction, I mean, seriously, how bad could banana cake with Nutella buttercream frosting be?

-The cake is adapted from one of Ina Garten’s, the frosting is my own.
+The cake is adapted from one of Ina Garten’s (so you know it’s going to be good!), and the frosting is my own.